mad-lab-fau/mad-gui/docs/customization.rst

         def load_sensor_data(self, file) -> Tuple[Dict, float]:
             # We creat a dictionary with one key for each plot we want to generate.
-            # Each value of the dictionary is a pandas dataframe, with columns being the single data streams / sensor channels.
+            # Each value of the dictionary is a pandas dataframe, with columns being the single data streams /
+            # sensor channels.
-            # for more information see our Plugins section (link above this code snippet).
+            # For more information see our Plugins section (link above this code snippet).
             data = <some method to load the data from file or relative to file>
             return {
                 "left_sensor": data["left_foot"],